iturdikulov/notes/12factor_app.md

 Where to store app environtment specific files?
 <br class="f">
 Anything which have **different value** for different environment (dev, test, prod), should be stored in repository (schemas, config files, credentials, etc.).
-TODO: NOT CLEAR <!--SR:!2025-01-25,1,210-->
+- [ ] NOT CLEAR <!--SR:!2025-01-25,1,210-->

 How to store config in 12-factor application, with code?
 <br class="f">